Transaction Fee Mechanism Design: Introduction

 \subsection{EIP-1559}

 In addition to its basic scientific interest, the analysis of transaction fee mechanisms is immediately applicable to scrutinizing what is arguably the biggest change made to-date to the Ethereum blockchain.
 As background, a blockchain can change its own specification through a ``hard fork,'' meaning a coordinated switch by the nodes in its network to a new and backwards-incompatible version of the protocol software.
-At the time of this writing, the Ethereum blockchain has had roughly a dozen hard forks since its genesis in May~2015, most recently the ``London fork'' that began with block number 12865000, mined on August 5, 2021.
+At the time of this writing, the Ethereum blockchain has had roughly fifteen hard forks since its genesis in May~2015.
+For example, the ``London fork'' began with block number 12865000, which was mined on August 5, 2021.
 Each hard fork implements a collection of Ethereum improvement protocols or ``EIPs'' that have been vetted by the community and approved for inclusion.

-One of the EIPs implemented in the London fork is EIP-1559, a proposal by Vitalik Buterin (Ethereum's founder)~\cite{vb1559,1559spec} that suggested several tightly coupled changes to Ethereum's transaction fee mechanism (which was previously an FPA), including the introduction of variable-size blocks, a history-dependent reserve price, and the burning of a significant portion of the transaction fees.\footnote{The results of the new transaction fee mechanism can be tracked at \url{https://watchtheburn.com/}.} While Buterin did not provide a formal economic analysis of his proposed design, in~\cite{vb_ec18} he outlined the motivation behind the proposal: \begin{quote} Our goal is to discourage the development of complex miner strategies and complex transaction sender strategies in general, including both complex client-side calculations and economic modeling as well as various forms of collusion. \end{quote}
+One of the EIPs implemented in the London fork is EIP-1559, a proposal by Vitalik Buterin (Ethereum's founder)~\cite{vb1559,1559spec} that suggested several tightly coupled changes to Ethereum's transaction fee mechanism (which was previously an FPA), including the introduction of variable-size blocks, a history-dependent reserve price, and the burning of a significant portion of the transaction fees.\footnote{The results of the new transaction fee mechanism can be tracked at \url{https://ultrasound.money/}.} While Buterin did not provide a formal economic analysis of his proposed design, in~\cite{vb_ec18} he outlined the motivation behind the proposal: \begin{quote} Our goal is to discourage the development of complex miner strategies and complex transaction sender strategies in general, including both complex client-side calculations and economic modeling as well as various forms of collusion. \end{quote}

 Community discussion of EIP-1559 began in earnest in early~2018\footnote{\url{https://ethereum-magicians.org/t/eip-1559-fee-market-change-for-eth-1-0-chain/2783}} and over time the proposal garnered a number of advocates and critics.
 The polarization around this EIP was evident in the community survey conducted by Tim Beiko.\footnote{\url{https://medium.com/ethereum-cat-herders/eip-1559-community-outreach-report-aa18be0666b5}} ``Difficulties analyzing the EIP'' ranked among the chief risks pointed out by the survey respondents, citing ``the lack of a formal specification or proof for the mechanism that people can independently evaluate and critique.''
 As part of the course of our work, we formalize the transaction fee mechanism proposed in EIP-1559 and rigorously interrogate to what extent it meets its stated design goals.
 Anecdotal evidence suggests that a preliminary report based on this work~\cite{eip1559full} contributed to the understanding of and broader support for EIP-1559.\footnote{See, for example, \url{https://thedefiant.io/eip-1559-user-dev-changes/}, \url{https://medium.com/centaur/centaur-library-how-eip-1559-will-lower-high-ethereum-gas-fees-a6a9b4f9583c}, and \url{https://cryptonews.com/news/ethereum-s-hope-no-1559-what-it-does-and-what-it-doesn-t-do-11253.htm}.}